apache/drill/_docs/connect-a-data-source/070-hive-storage-plugin.md

 must have the SerDes or InputFormat/OutputFormat `JAR` files in the `<drill_installation_directory>/jars/3rdparty` folder.

-## Hive Remote Metastore
+## Hive Remote Metastore Configuration

-In this configuration, the Hive metastore runs as a separate service outside of Hive.
+The Hive metastore configuration runs as a separate service outside of Hive.
 Drill communicates with the Hive metastore through Thrift.
 The metastore service communicates with the Hive database over JDBC.
-Point Drill to the Hive metastore service address, and provide the connection parameters in the Drill Web UI to configure a connection to Drill.
+Point Drill to the Hive metastore service address, and provide the connection parameters in a Hive storage plugin configuration to configure a connection to Drill.

 {% include startnote.html %}Verify that the Hive metastore service is running before you register the Hive metastore.{% include endnote.html %}

-To configure a remote Hive metastore, complete the following steps:
+To register a remote Hive metastore with Drill:

 1. Issue the following command to start the Hive metastore service on the system specified in the `hive.metastore.uris`:
    `hive --service metastore`
-2. Navigate to `http://<host>:8047`, and select the **Storage** tab.
+2. In the [Drill Web UI]({{ site.baseurl }}/docs/plugin-configuration-basics/#using-the-drill-web-ui), select the **Storage** tab.
-3. In the disabled storage plugins section, click **Update** next to the `hive` instance.
+3. In the list of disabled storage plugins in the Drill Web UI, click **Update** next to the `hive` instance.
+For example:

         {
           "type": "hive",